 - Skull Fossil: Cranidos

 Availability of Fossils in "Ultra Sun and Ultra Moon"

 |Ultra Sun||Ultra Moon|

 Description: A Rock/Bug-type Old Shrimp Pokémon.
 Studies say that once revived from a fossil, it wouldn’t be able to thrive in the sea because the composition’s not the same as it was back then in its own era.
 At level 40, it evolves into an Armaldo.

 Description: A Rock-type Head Butt Pokémon.
 During its time, it survived mostly by headbutting trees and harvesting the berries that have fallen.
 At level 30, it evolves into a Rampardos.

 Description: A Rock/Water-type Spiral Pokémon.
-In the ancient times, this creature swam across the ocean voraciously devouring planktons everywhere it goes.
+In ancient times, this creature swam across the ocean voraciously devouring plankton everywhere it went.
 At level 40, it evolves into an Omastar.

 Description: A Water/Rock-type Prototurtle Pokémon.
 This creature is said to be the ancestor of most turtle Pokémon that exists in the present.
 At level 37, it evolves into a Carracosta.